 How Do Cash Advances Work?

-The terms of the cash advance will outline how much money your business will receive, how much you will pay back and how you’ll make those payments.
+Payments are typically collected on a daily or weekly basis by the provider.
+The terms of the cash advance will clearly outline how much money the business will receive, how much the merchant will pay back, and how they will make those payments.

-As with any form of financial assistance, cash advances come with some potential disadvantages, but they also have some advantages.
-Let’s take a look at the pros and cons of getting a cash advance.
+As with any form of financial assistance, cash advances have some potential disadvantages, but the many advantages outweigh them.
+Let us look at the pros and cons of getting a cash advance:

-When you research cash advances, you may see warnings of their pitfalls, but in many cases, these aren’t necessarily disadvantages unless you have a false expectation of what you’re getting with a cash advance.
-It’s important to understand that merchant cash advances:
+When researching cash advances, retailers may see warnings of their potential snags.
+Still, in many cases, these aren’t necessarily disadvantages unless they falsely expect what they’re achieving with a cash advance.

 1. Can Be Costly

 Compared to other forms of financial assistance, cash advances can be expensive.
-Most factor rates fall between 1.1 and 1.5, so in the worst cases, you could end up paying 50 percent more back than you received.
-Look for a contract that includes a lower factor rate.
-The lower the factor rate, the smaller the percentage above your advance you have to pay back.
+Most factor rates fall between 1.1 and 1.5, so retailers could pay 50 percent more back than they received in the worst-case scenario.
+Look for a contract with a lower factor rate.
+The lower the factor rate, the smaller the percentage above the advance they must pay back.

 2. Come With Restrictions